Wearable AI/ML computational unit with sensor to suggest immediate level of gait quality and disorder type and classification assessment.

 A set of wearable sensors and the first computing unit – assessing the overall gait quality in real time while walking, providing immediate feedback to the user or the physician.
 Subsequently, the second unit identifies several gait disorders, their extent and probable cause.
 In both cases, the evaluation is performed using machine learning modules.
 Both approaches show relatively great robustness of the approach used and the relative simplicity of computer performance, especially in the near future.
 For general use the first step processing can warn patients or elderly people on the probability of falling.

 Simple, easy to use, yet reliable and robust diagnostics.

 Automatic evaluation – no expert needed for daily use of a patient but may work as a decision support for expert physician - neurologists.

 No laboratory assessment distortion, but real world – normal activity view.

 No multiple joint sensors and expensive SW/HW needed ‑ just one sensor unit well positioned.

 Worldwide increasing incidence of MS was estimated to be 2.8 million people in 2020, in developed countries is double to triple incidence ‑ it might be due to lack of qualified diagnostics available in the developing countries ‑ the numbers are therefore supposedly undervalued.
 Can be helpful for many other neurological or movement diseases and elderly in general.
-Technology is owned by University Hradec Králové.
-Czech patent application PV 2021-331 was submitted.
-PCT application PCT/CZ2022/050062 (priority 30.
-06. 2022) submitted.
+Technology is owned by University Hospital Hradec Králové.
+Czech patent application PV 2021-331 and PCT application PCT/CZ2022/050062 (priority 30.
+06. 2022) was submitted.
 Prototype testing in progress.

 Company/co‑development partner to bring technology to market as MD/Diagnostics and/or as a general public “indicative” device to warn about the risk of falling.